Dincrid/Documentations/Function Runner - Tools Contructor - Docs/Documentation.md

 | **Space + [1–10]** | Execute the corresponding method even if the tool window is closed |
 | **Alt + [1–10]** | Switch between pages or groups |

-Global shortcuts work everywhere in the Unity Editor.
+These Shortcuts can be changed in settings panel in [Shortcuts] area Global shortcuts work everywhere in the Unity Editor.

 ---